openrewrite/rewrite-docs/docs/recipes/xml/changetagvalue.md

 **org.openrewrite.xml.ChangeTagValue**

-_Alters the value of XML tags matching the provided expression._
+_Alters the value of XML tags matching the provided expression.
+When regex is enabled the replacement happens only for text nodes provided the pattern matches._

 ## Recipe source